kelseyhightower/confd/docs/quick-start-guide.md

 ### Process the template

 confd supports two modes of operation daemon and onetime.
-In daemon mode confd polls for key changes and reprocesses templates.
+In daemon mode confd polls a backend for changes and updates destination configuration files if necessary.

 #### etcd